Kostyantyn Gryshchenko: Second term as foreign minister (2010-2012)

+Vice Prime Minister (2012-2014)

-In December 2012 Kostyantyn Gryshchenko was named Vice Prime Minister of Ukraine by Viktor Yanukovych and became the first Foreign Minister in Ukraine's history tapped to leverage his international experience to address domestic social issues.
+In December 2012 Gryshchenko was named Vice Prime Minister of Ukraine by Viktor Yanukovych and became the first Foreign Minister in Ukraine's history tapped to leverage his international experience to address domestic social issues.
 His portfolio included science and education, health care, culture, youth and sports.

 Among his priorities were strengthening of drug quality oversight (EU medicine standards were implemented in 2013 for circulation of medicines good manufacturing practice (GMP) and appropriate practice of distribution (GDP) of drugs).
-Ukraine became the first country to ratify the Convention of the Council of Europe on counteraction of falsification of medicines and similar crimes which bear threat to public health –the Medicrime Convention and the first post-Soviet state to introduce criminal liability for falsification of drugs.
+Ukraine became the first country to ratify the Convention of the Council of Europe on counteraction of falsification of medicines and similar crimes which bear threat to public health – the Medicrime Convention and the first post-Soviet state to introduce criminal liability for falsification of drugs.
 Serious steps were taken to simplify access to anesthetizing medicines for terminal patients.
 Priority attention was paid to improve availability of medical care (development of a network of institutions of primary link and reforming system of emergency medicine), as well as adoption of the draft of Nationwide target social program of counteraction to HIV/AIDS for 2014–2018.

-As Vice Prime Minister, though not directly responsible for foreign policy, Kostyantyn Gryshchenko was on a number of occasions called upon to help Ukrainian citizens in distress.
+As Vice Prime Minister, though not directly responsible for foreign policy, Gryshchenko was on a number of occasions called upon to help Ukrainian citizens in distress.
 In July 2013, on a challenging mission to Tripoli, Libya he secured release of 19 Ukrainians held hostage by anti-government armed militia in the port of Benghazi.

 He was dismissed from his position as member of the Cabinet of Ministers of Ukraine on 27 February 2014 by decree of the Verkhovna Rada of Ukraine.

+Post-government

-In July 2022, Ukrainian law enforcement stated that former Foreign Minister Kostyantyn Gryshchenko and former Justice Minister Oleksandr Lavrynovych were under suspicion of high treason for their role in the signing of the Kharkiv Pact with Russia.
+In July 2022, Ukrainian law enforcement stated that former Foreign Minister Gryshchenko and former Justice Minister Oleksandr Lavrynovych were under suspicion of high treason for their role in the signing of the Kharkiv Pact with Russia.
 The suspicions were filed in absentia, as the two were "hiding abroad".

+Personal life

+Besides his native Ukrainian and Russian languages he is fluent in English and French.

 Awards and honors

-Kostyantyn Gryshchenko was awarded the Order of Merit (third, second and first class) for personal valuable contributions to diplomacy and foreign affairs in Ukraine, and also received Honorary Diplomas of the Cabinet of Ministers of Ukraine (2001, 2003), and VerkhovnaRada of Ukraine.
+Gryshchenko was awarded the Order of Merit (third, second and first class) for personal valuable contributions to diplomacy and foreign affairs in Ukraine, and also received Honorary Diplomas of the Cabinet of Ministers of Ukraine (2001, 2003), and the Verkhovna Rada of Ukraine.
 He was awarded National Order of the Legion of Honour and also received a number of decorations from other foreign states.